-With the New York Mercantile Exchange launching side-by-side trading of Nymex Division energy futures contracts today on CME Globex, the electronic trading platform of the Chicago Mercantile Exchange (CME), traders across the country are divided on the move's impact on the energy markets.
+With the New York Mercantile Exchange on Monday launching side-by-side trading of Nymex Division energy futures contracts on CME Globex, the electronic trading platform of the Chicago Mercantile Exchange (CME), traders across the country are divided on the move’s impact on the energy markets.
 Cash-settled energy futures contracts will be offered for all listed months on June 11 for trade date June 12.

 As traders expressed their concerns about the side-by-side trading start-up, some saw the price increase in natural gas futures on Thursday as traders covering short positions ahead of the implementation of the new trading format.
 July natural gas closed Thursday at $5.191, up 21.7 cents on the day.
 Others were concerned the launch of the new format was rushed in order to compete with the IntercontinentalExchange (ICE), a sizeable electronic trading platform with a wide array of energy contract offerings.